carecodeconnect/jhana-dev/README.md

 ## Requirements

+- Windows/Linux/MacOS machine.
-- NVIDIA/AMD GPU with CUDA support is recommended for running the deep learning models.
+- NVIDIA/AMD GPU with CUDA support recommended for running the deep learning models.
 - 8 GB of VRAM is recommended.
-- A microphone is required for voice input.
-- A Muse EEG headband is required for brain sensing.
-- A Windows/Linux/MacOS machine is required for running the app.
 - Around 20 GB of free disk space is required for the deep learning models.
 - Python 3.10 is recommended.
+- Microphone is required for voice input.
+- [Muse 2](https://choosemuse.com/products/muse-2) EEG headband is required for the brain sensing option (optional).

 ## Installation